p42/logstash-docker/README.md

  7. KNOWN_HOSTS - REQUIRED - host identity of the git repo server.
  8. COPY_SOME_FILES - OPTIONAL
  9. COPY_SOME_FILES_DST - REQUIRED if setting COPY_SOME_FILES.
 The destination path
+ 10. TEMPLATE_FILES - OPTIONAL, convert environment variables in the specified, comma-delimited list of config files.
+    * Make sure you also supply the environment variables necessary for these template files.